WarGravy/wargravy/README.md

 ### Hi there 👋

+I'm a friendly software engineer and architect currently jumping into some open-source projects.
+I see gaps that need to be filled and work on getting solutions out there to be used.

+### Projects
+#### Windows Service Powershell Runner
+One of the things I really like about Linux is how easy it is to write bash services.
+In Windows, we have PowerShell which is quite awesome and powerful, but no easy way to run those powershell scripts as services.
+I wrote this dotnet core windows service to do just that.

+The repo is located at [wargravy/Windows-Service-Powershell-Runner](https://github.com/WarGravy/Windows-Service-Powershell-Runner) and has a helpful readme to get started using it.
 <!--
 **WarGravy/wargravy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.